 - They allow us to reduce the amount of willpower and discipline required (making our actions even easier),

-– They are a powerful way to put our values and our priorities into action.
+- And they are a powerful way to put our values and our priorities into action.

 Rituals are powerful ways to achieve the goals that we are pursuing.
 You can take the test: look at any area in which you have success in life, and you will find that you have habits that serve you in this field.
 If you are in very good physical health, you are surely in the habit of exercising.
-If you earn good money, you surely have a positive internal dialogue and well defined habits to move your career forward regularly.
-If you have a lot of friends, you are surely in the habit of communicating and meeting new people.
+If you earn good money, you surely have a positive internal dialogue and well-defined habits to move your career forward regularly.
+And, ff you have a lot of friends, you are surely in the habit of communicating and meeting new people.

 Furthermore, when we have to deal with a problem or an unforeseen circumstance that upsets our confidence, we all have a tendency to return to our survival behavior and habits.
 Anger, impatience, flight all bubble back to the surface.
 Under these conditions, positive rituals become even more important because they act as milestones that can keep us energized and focused.
 The greater the storm we must face, the more important the rituals become.